CodepediaOrg/codepediaorg.github.io/_posts/2019-12-02-cleaner-code-in-express-api-with-unified-error-handling.md

    }
 ```

-Now instead of returning a response, a custom `UseridTokenValidationError` exception is thrown:
+Now instead of returning a response, a custom `UserIdValidationError` exception is thrown:
 ```javascript
 class UserIdValidationError extends Error {
   constructor(message) {